jimasp/behave-vsc/CONTRIBUTING.md

 6. Change to the cloned directory, and install required node packages:
     - `cd <mysourcedir>/behave-vsc`
     - `npm install`
+7. Install the pre-commit hooks (linux/mac only):
+    - `chmod +x hooks.sh`
+    - `./hooks.sh`
-7. Install required extensions for developing the extension:
+8. Install required extensions for developing the extension:
     - `code --install-extension ms-python.python` (if not already installed)
     - `code --install-extension dbaeumer.vscode-eslint`
     - `code --install-extension amodio.tsl-problem-matcher`
-8. Install behave 1.2.6 globally (for simplicity, no venv is used in the example projects):
+9. Install behave 1.2.6 globally (for simplicity, no venv is used in the example projects):
     - `pip install behave==1.2.6`
     - Change to the root directory: `cd /` (or `cd \` on Windows)
     - Ensure that this global command works from the root directory: `"python" -m behave --version` (include the quotes)
-9. Change back to the cloned directory.
+10. Change back to the cloned directory.
 Check that all tests pass BEFORE opening visual studio code.
 This will confirm your environment is set up correctly before you start development.
     - `cd <mysourcedir>/behave-vsc`
     - `npm run test`
-10. If any of the tests fail, then double-check the steps above.
+11. If any of the tests fail, then double-check the steps above.
 Otherwise, you can debug them - see [Debugging integration tests](#debugging-integration-tests) further down.
-11. Note - if at any point you perform a `git clean`, or pull a new version of the source code, or switch branch, you will need to run `npm install` again.
+12. Note - if at any point you perform a `git clean`, or pull a new version of the source code, or switch branch, you will need to run `npm install` again.

----

-### Terminology

-- The "source" environment refers to the instance of vscode that contains the Behave VSC source code.
-- The "host" environment refers to the instance of vscode that that says "Extension Development Host" in the title bar, i.e. the instance that is spawned by clicking the run button in the source environment.

 ---